Möngke Khan: South China

-In 1241 Töregene Khatun had sent an envoy to make peace proposals and discuss with Zhao Yun (posthumously known as Emperor Lizong).
+In 1241, Töregene Khatun had sent an envoy to make peace proposals and discuss with Zhao Yun (posthumously known as Emperor Lizong).
 The Song court arrested the envoy and imprisoned him in a fortress with his suite of seventy persons.
 The envoy died, but his suite were detained until 1254.
 That year the Mongol army attacked to take Hejiu but failed.
 The Chinese freed the suite of the late envoy to show their desire for peace.
 Möngke concentrated all his attention on the conquest of the Song dynasty.
 Taking personal command late in the decade, he captured many of the fortified cities along the northern front.

-In 1252, Möngke commissioned his younger brother Kublai and experienced general Uriyangkhadai to conquer the Dali Kingdom.
+In 1252, Möngke commissioned Kublai and experienced general Uriyangkhadai to conquer the Dali Kingdom.
 From the summer of 1253 to early 1254, the campaigns were successful in conquering and pacifying the tribes, with Uriyangkhadai's military experience proving invaluable in battle.
 After Kublai's return to northern China, Uriyangkhadai conquered neighboring tribes in Tibet before turning east towards the Trần dynasty by 1257.

-In October 1257 Möngke set out for South China, leaving his administration to his brother, Ariq Böke, in Karakorum with Alamdar as assistant, and fixed his camps near the Liu-pan mountains in May of the following year.
+In October 1257, Möngke set out for South China, leaving his administration to his brother, Ariq Böke, in Karakorum with Alamdar as assistant, and fixed his camps near the Liu-pan mountains in May of the following year.
 He first attacked Song positions in Sichuan and took Paoning (modern-day Langzhong) in 1258.
 Möngke forbade his army to plunder civilians.
 When his son accidentally destroyed a crop in the field of the Chinese peasants, Möngke punished him.

 Meanwhile, Uriyangkhadai's forces invaded Vietnam with generals Trechecdu and Aju and captured the Trần dynasty capital of Thang Long in 1258.
 While Chinese source material incorrectly stated that Uriyangkhadai withdrew from Vietnam after nine days due to poor climate, his forces did not leave until 1259.

 On 18 February 1259, Tsagaan Sar, the Mongol New Year feast was given by Möngke near the mountain Zhonggui.
 At this feast his relative, Togan, a chief of the Jalairs, declared that South China was dangerous because of its climate, and that the Great Khagan should go northward for safety.
 Baritchi of the Erlat tribe called this advice cowardly and advised Möngke to remain with his army.
 These words pleased Möngke who wished to take the city nearby.
 The Song commander slew his envoy who had been sent to ask the city's submission.

 In 1259, Uriyangkhadai's forces attacked Guangxi from Thang Long as part of a coordinated Mongol attack in 1259 with armies attacking in Sichuan under Möngke and other Mongol armies attacking in modern-day Shandong and Henan.